 Most lawyers in the world, if they are lucky and after enough exposure and practice, will become Louis.
 Driven, smart, excelling at the law, but not comparing to those who really stand out.

 Only very very few, maybe 1% of the lawyers that we meet, have mastered to become Harvey.
 They have mastered to excel at the personal skills needed to leverage their legal skills into a sphere that allows them to be not only effective with the law but also unbeatable in each of their interactions.

-At the Future Legal Leadership Academy this December, you will have the chance to develop those exact skills.
-For 5 days, in a small international group of dedicated students, 4 coaches and trainers will work with you on the exact skills and attitudes needed to stand out from the rest of the legal crowd and take your best shot at leaping ahead into the top lawyers of the next generation!
+At the International Dispute Professional Academy, this July, you will have the chance to develop those exact skills.
+For 5 days, in a small international group of dedicated students, 4 trainers will work with you on the exact skills and attitudes needed to stand out from the rest of the legal crowd and take your best shot at leaping ahead into the top lawyers of the next generation!